-ArtCenter administers more than $22 million in scholarships to undergraduate students per year.
+ArtCenter administers more than $22 million in scholarships per year.

 ArtCenter awards scholarships to students who demonstrate both financial need and outstanding visual and academic ability.
 International students do not need to establish financial need.

 Amounts vary based on calculated need, available funds and the recommendation of the Scholarship Committee.
 Both new and currently enrolled students may apply for ArtCenter scholarships.

 Generally, a scholarship is renewed each term if a student maintains a GPA of 3.00, continues to demonstrate financial need and is making satisfactory progress as defined by the Financial Aid Office.
 Although ArtCenter administers a number of named scholarships, to be considered, students need only apply for general scholarships.
 Students holding scholarships must complete a Leave of Absence when they take a term off, and may not take off three consecutive terms.